ce-amtic/hexo-theme-journal/README.md

 #### RSS

-By adding the following line to the *_config.yml* in theme _Journal._'s directory, an RSS entry will show up in the navigation drawer which points to the location specified.
+By adding the following line to the `_config.journal.yml`, an RSS entry will show up in the navigation drawer which points to the location specified.

 ```yaml
 rss: atom